uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ###Submission

-Less than one page of text in PDF format.
+No more than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

 Be prepared to discuss the plan with other teams and the course staff during lecture.